Magnushhoie/FuzzyNotes/README.md

   <h3 align="center">bash_ref</h3>

   <p align="center">
-    Quickly search and edit notes and code-snippets <a href="https://asciinema.org/a/431547">in your terminal</a>
+    Quickly search and edit notes + code-snippets <a href="https://asciinema.org/a/431547">in your terminal</a>

   </p>